Jayme Closs' kidnapper targeted her after seeing her get on a school bus, complaint says

 The father's body was found near front door, according to Wright.
 "He had significant trauma to his face and head."

-The mother and daughter had been hiding in the bathtub when Patterson kicked in the door to find them, according to the complaint.
+The mother and daughter had been hiding in the bathtub behind a shower curtian when Patterson kicked in the door to find them, according to the complaint.
+Denise Closs had her arms wrapped around her daughter in a "bear hug."

 Patterson admitted tying up and gagging the girl with tape before shooting Denise Closs in the head at close range, the court filing said.